 The Title Company and the Trust Agreement

 It is widely advertised by seminar gurus that land trusts prevent a lender from exercising due-on-sale.
 However, Garn-St. Germain (the federal living trust exception) was intended to create an exception for transfers of property to family living trusts designed to avoid probate.
 It was not intended to provide a safe haven for investors seeking to use trusts as part of their business plan.
 The truth is that a land trust does not defeat due-on-sale because a land trust invariably contemplates a transfer of rights of occupancy—so due-on-sale provisions remain effective and enforceable.
-Nonetheless, so long as monthly payments remain current, the discussion may be academic since lenders are generally loathe to foreclose on performing loans.
+Nonetheless, so long as monthly payments remain current, the discussion may be academic since lenders are generally hesitant to foreclose on performing loans.

-Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 No attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is expressly retained in writing to do so.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well, since we do not give tax advice.

-Copyright © 2013 by David J. Willis.
+Copyright © 2018 by David J. Willis.
 All rights reserved.
 Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, http://www.LoneStarLandLaw.com.